jonitrythall/wildflowers/presentation.md

 ## Other Ways Of Helping From Your Yard

 ### Pollinator Houses
-Pollinator houses are structures that serve as coazy homes for solitary-nesting native bees.
+Different types of pollinators require different types of homes and pollinator houses are structures that serve as coazy homes for solitary-nesting native bees.
+Solitary nesting bees do not live within the protection of colonies and do not produce honey.
+These bees spend a majority of their time collecting pollen and are more effective pollinateing plants than honeybees.
+Solitary bees need hollow tubes to to live in for protection and to lay their young, so pollinator houses are a great way to ensure that these little helpers can survive and thrive.

 ### Reduce Chemical Usage